 - What do they rate our solution on a scale of 1-10?

 - If the existing solution is greater than 6 we should be wary.
-Only consider a proposed solution if it is +4 over the existing solution or could get to at least +4.
+Only consider a proposed solution if it is +4 over the existing solution or could get to at least +4. - Our solution has a high change equation score.

 Change equation: